pankajmore/pankajmore.github.com/_posts/2014-02-10-ping-pong-in-cloud-haskell.md

 {% endhighlight %}

 But who knows what module needs to be reloaded.
-The static core only knows it(while is boots up the dynamic module).
+The static core only knows it(while it boots up the dynamic module).
 But, reboot needs to be called by the dynamic module.
 So, static core should communicate this value of m to the dynamic module.
 How?
 It can simply send this value while calling the main of dynamic module.